robertson809/redesigning-webtree/README.md

 and Second Choice refer to the percentage of students whose first and second choice, respectively, were classes in their major, and who got that class.
 First choice percentages are also broken down by year in the bottom four columns.

-Our results offer an argument to replace WebTree with a lin- ear programming solver using thef 3 optimization function, as our algorithm produces the highest percentages most of- ten in Figure 3.
-Additionally, our algorithm also consid- ers an additional factor in this problem: students’ majors.
+Our results offer an argument to replace WebTree with a linear programming solver using thef 3 optimization function, as our algorithm produces the highest percentages most often in Figure 3.
+Additionally, our algorithm also considers an additional factor in this problem: students’ majors.
-Due to the common dissatisfaction of students not receiv- ing classes in their majors, we provide the functionality to remedy that inconsistency.
+Due to the common dissatisfaction of students not receiving classes in their majors, we provide the functionality to remedy that inconsistency.
-In order for our algorithm to maximize its payoff, it would require replacing the data input portion of the current Web- Tree program.
-Our approach can offer students a set of classes that they didn’t request together, so we suggest mod- ifying the front-end data input part of WebTree.
+In order for our algorithm to maximize its payoff, it would require replacing the data input portion of the current WebTree program.
+Our approach can offer students a set of classes that they didn’t request together, so we suggest modifying the front-end data input part of WebTree.
 We would solicit a one “must-have” course, two sets of three courses of which the student would highly value getting one of, and a remaining set of six courses the student would like one of, but prioritizes least.
-The current WebTree data intake focuses heavily on the logical dependency of often redun- dant class dependencies, forcing the student to describe their preferences in repetitive detail.
-Because students generally want one to two courses for their major, one or two for a mi- nor or distribution requirement, and one for general interest, students’ choices generally don’t have complex dependen- cies, making much of the logical structure of WebTree use- less and students’ entries in it redundant.
+The current WebTree data intake focuses heavily on the logical dependency of often redundant class dependencies, forcing the student to describe their preferences in repetitive detail.
+Because students generally want one to two courses for their major, one or two for a minor or distribution requirement, and one for general interest, students’ choices generally don’t have complex dependencies, making much of the logical structure of WebTree useless and students’ entries in it redundant.
 For example, while a student may only want to take one 300-level anthropology class out of a ranked list of three, the course assignment they receive from that group is unlikely to effect their their ranked